 Additionally, if a nonexempt employee works over 40 hours in a single workweek, overtime pay will apply for those additional hours.
 This applies regardless of whether the employee is salaried or hourly.
 However, employers and employees may disagree as to how many hours an employee worked in a week.
 For example, if an employee continued working during the lunch hour, there may be disagreement as to whether that hour counts as “work.”
 According to the Department of Labor, if an employee continues to work on breaks, the employee should be credited for that work hour.
 In situations such as this one, an employee may be eligible for a significant amount of back wages.

-If your employer has possibly committed wage and hour violations, you need to hire an attorney who understands all fo the applicable state and federal employment laws.
+If your employer has possibly committed wage and hour violations, you need to hire an attorney who understands all of the applicable state and federal employment laws.
 At Bell Law Group, PLLC, our attorneys are experienced in private employment claims.
-We offer a free consultation and have offices in New York, Florida, and Washington, D.C.
-To schedule your consultation, call 855-JON-BELL or contact us.
+We offer a free strategy session and have offices in New York, Florida, and Washington, D.C.
+To schedule your consultation, call 855-566-2355 or contact us.